 The RCOG is committed to protecting your privacy.
 The following statement tells you how we collect, store and manage personal information online to comply with the requirements of current data protection legislations.
 You can also read the College’s full data protection policy.

 If you have any queries about how the College collects, stores or manages your personal information, please contact the College’s Data Protection team on email@example.com or by writing to Data Protection team, Royal College of Obstetricians and Gynaecologists, 27 Sussex Place, Regent’s Park, London, NW1 4RG, UK.

 How does the College collect information?

 We ask you to register in order to access some sections of the website and carry out certain transactions through the site.
-For non-members we ask for your name, email address and postal address.
-For Fellows, Members and Trainees we require your name, email address, membership number and postal address.
+Information collected includes, but is not limited to, name, email address, postal address and where relevant Membership or College number.

 How does the College use this information?